jeojoe/beachfinex/README.md

 `Tired of trading?
 Come to Thailand and trade Bitfinex on the beach.`

 Order Book, Ticker and Trades are implemented according to the challenge and Bitfinex's corresponding widgets.
-Precision and depth bars scale on Order Book can be changed (UX can be improved).
-WebSocket connection controls are handled separately in each container (Order Book, Ticker, Trades).
+Precision and depth bars scale on order book can be changed (UX can be improved).
+WebSocket connection controls are handled separately in each container (Book, Ticker, Trades).
 The market is fixed to tBTCUSD pair.

 ## Up and Running
   ```